nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_architecture.rst

 ******

 The models define the behavior and communication formats of all data that is transmitted across the mesh.
-Equivalent to |BLE|'s GATT services, the Bluetooth Mesh models are independent, immutable implementations of specific behaviors or services.
+Equivalent to Bluetooth LE's GATT services, the Bluetooth Mesh models are independent, immutable implementations of specific behaviors or services.
 All mesh communication happens through models, and any application that exposes its behavior through the mesh must channel the communication through one or more models.

 The Bluetooth Mesh Specification defines a set of immutable models for typical usage scenarios, but vendors are also free to implement their own models.